 How long are various programs?

-Is Stetson University accredited
+Is Stetson University accredited?

-How selective is the graduate program?
+How selective are the Stetson graduate programs?

 What if my undergraduate grades are low or my test scores do not meet the standards?

 - The Graduate Committee, comprised of program faculty members, makes admittance decisions on all entering graduate students.
 They attempt to consider the whole person, including references, work experience, and background.
 Should your scores fall slightly short of our standards, you may still apply, and the committee will consider all factors in your application.